nathandh/udacity-fullstack-catalog-postgres/README.md

 			* Provides the HOME page routing for the APP
 			* Limits ITEMS displayed to last 10 most recent
 		2. **`'/full/'`**
-			* Route to VIEW all ITEMS in the SQLite database
+			* Route to VIEW all ITEMS in the database
 		3. **`'/catalog/category/new/'`**
 			* CREATE category endpoint
 			* Requires 'admin' role privilege